nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 The value of the `grant_type` is `vp_token-bearer`.

-The value of the "assertion" parameter MUST contain a Verifiable Presentation.
+The value of the `assertion` parameter MUST contain a Verifiable Presentation.
 The Verifiable Presentation MUST be encoded as either:

-* The Verifiable Presentation is encoded as JSON using the application/x-www-form-urlencoded content type.
+* JSON object using the application/x-www-form-urlencoded content type.
-* The Verifiable Presentation is encoded as JWT according to section §6.3.1 of the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].
+* JWT according to section §6.3.1 of the Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL].

 The `scope` parameter MUST be used, as defined in the OAuth Assertion Framework [RFC6749], to indicate the requested scope.
 The scope parameter determines the set of credentials the Authorization Server expects.

-The "presentation_submission" parameter MUST be used, as defined in Presentation Exchange [PE], to indicate how the VP matches the requested Verifiable Credentials.
+The `presentation_submission` parameter MUST be used, as defined in Presentation Exchange [PE], to indicate how the VP matches the requested Verifiable Credentials.
 The Presentation Submission MUST be in JSON format, URL encoded.

 The following example demonstrates an access token request with a VP as an authorization grant (with extra line breaks for display purposes only):